Has Paris reopened for travel?

 Online, at any Batobus stop, at the Paris Tourist Office, and at other authorized locations.

 Year-round, with frequencies of 20 minutes (summer) to 30 or 45 minutes (winter).
-See the Batobus "Dates and Timetables" page for seasonal hours of operation and special notices about station closings.
+See the official Batobus Web site for seasonal hours of operation and current offers.

 Back to: Paris sightseeing buses